-- An MPC chip icon will appear in the upper-right corner. - The MPC hardware is not communicating with a computer over a USB connection. - Any files (projects, samples, etc.) that you save or load are in the internal hard drive on your MPC X, MPC Live, MPC Live II or MPC One or a connected USB drive or SD card. - Plugin programs are disabled.
+- An MPC chip icon will appear in the upper-right corner. - The MPC hardware is not communicating with a computer over a USB connection. - Any files (projects, samples, etc.) that you save or load are in the internal hard drive on your MPC X/Live/Live II/One/Key 61, or a connected USB drive or SD card. - Plugin programs are disabled.